Smartphone-Companions/Smartphone-Companions-Website/site/content/_index.md

     image: img/workshops/P1070779.JPG
     buttonText: "Impressions"
     buttonLink: "/workshops"
-ressources:
+resources:
-    heading: "Ressources"
+    heading: "Resources"
     text: "Using Open-Source Tools everybody should be able to fabricate their own companion.
-Here insight in our tools."
+Here an insight in the tools we used and resources to fabricate your own"
+    image: img/ressources.jpg
+    images:
+      - image: img/DSC_5781.jpg
+        caption: First Step
-    image: ""
+      - image: img/DSC_5781.jpg
+        caption: Second image
     buttonText: "Resouces"
     buttonLink: "/resources"
 confessions:
     heading: "Confessions"
     backgroundColor: "bg-off-white"
-    text: "Using Open-Source Tools everybody should be able to fabricate their own companion.
-Here insight in our tools."
+    text: "We were asking people around the world for their phone related confessions.
+Have a look and make yours"
     image: img/confessions.png
     buttonText: "Go to website"
     buttonLink: "https://smartphone-confessions.world/"